ariaandika/tcio/docs/event-model.md

 ## `Multiplex`

-The `Multiple` model is combination of previous models, where a request message expect a response message, and multiple messages can be processed at the same time.
+The `Multiplex` model is combination of previous models, where a request message expect a response message, and multiple messages can be processed at the same time.

-In `Multiplex` model, not only the client can initiate a message, the server can also send a `push` message without waiting client request.

 # Protocol